yanclp/CLPManagement/README.md

-# CLPManagement
-The official Github repo of CL Property Management

 # Privacy Policy
 CL Property Management ("CLPM," "we," "us," or "our") is committed to protecting the privacy and security of your personal information.
 This Privacy Policy describes how CLPM collects, uses, and protects the personal information you provide to us through our website, applications, or other services (collectively, the "Services").